 Count 4: Respondent Engages in Obvious Sophistry in an Effort to Conceal its Failure to Have Satisfied Prerequisites to Chargeback

+a.
+There Is No Question that the CalPX Failed To Follow the Default Remedy Provisions of Its Tariff

 13. Respondent advances an internally contradictory argument to answer count 4 that it had not taken the steps that its tariff requires to be taken to eliminate a default before resorting to chargeback.
 On the one hand, Respondent claims that it "would certainly agree" that its tariff requires that chargeback be implemented only "as a last resort."
 CalPX Ans. at 12.
-This concession is not unexpected since both the CalPX tariff and the Commission's July 28 Order interpreting it make clear that default mitigation is a sequence of actions taken against the defaulting debtor  beginning with monitoring the credit positions of CalPX participants and increasing the debtor's collateral if required, calling on the Core Market Pool Performance Surety Bond, and then liquidating the debtors other positions with CalPX  and that "[o]nly when all of these actions have failed" would CalPX resort to chargeback.
+This concession is not unexpected since both the CalPX tariff and the Commission's July 28 Order interpreting it make clear that default mitigation is a sequence of actions taken against the defaulting debtor  beginning with monitoring the credit positions of CalPX participants and increasing the debtor's collateral if required, liquidating such collateral and calling on the Core Market Pool Performance Surety Bond, and, "[o]nly when all of these actions have failed," resorting to chargeback.
 92 F.E.R.C. at 61,378-79.
 But this concession is then followed by the diametrically opposite claim that these "mitigation steps are therefore concurrent to some degree" and that chargeback can be "overlapping" with these prerequisite mitigation measures.
 CalPX Ans. at 12-13.
 This schizophrenic answer to count 4 does violence to itself, the CalPX tariff and the July 28 Order.